MaidDragonTohru/The-Scribe/README.md

 `drive`: Gives you a nice friendly link to the Writing Room's Google Drive.

 `contests; events`: Links the user to the page containing updates on any contests and/or events going on in the room at the moment.

-`plug`: Links the user to the Writing Room's Official Plug.dj, a music sharing website.

 `faq`: Links the user to the Writing Room's FAQ page.